noanonoa/flappy-bird/README.md

 # FINAL THOUGHTS
 *any progress/working comments*
 > working with generated images of rectangles `fillRect()` was proving to be more work than actually drawing canvas images from a sprite image source.
 This meant working with images from the beginning would just make things simpler in the long run.
+> incrementing gravity to increase velocity was crucial to the feel of the game.
+It made the bird falling feel natural and is an important concept to learn.
+Flapping, or flying, meant setting the velocity to fly key-value which doesn't translate well when reading code.

 > array of the pipes
 > use pipeGap to create set of pipes but in a random spot